sleeke/investments/bargainHunt/readme.md

 Running `bargainHunter.js --help` will give the following output:

       --inFile              A file with symbols to analyse              [string] --symbol              Which symbol to analyse.
 Overrides inFile   [string] --sandbox             Run using sandbox data                     [boolean]
       --realData            Run using real data                        [boolean]
+      --percentFromAverage  Maximum distance allowed from moving average to be categorized as APPROACHING BUY ZONE         [number]

 ## Example Commands